uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-3.md

 <img src="./fig/commit-5.png" width="100%">

 You're done!
-The Change-HI administrators should be notified of your pull request.
+The DESCARTES Module administrators should be notified of your pull request.
 If you haven't heard anything within a day or two, please email them.
 (The current administrator is Philip Johnson, johnson@hawaii.edu)

 {% include next-button.html
 top-label="Demo Time! ->"
-bottom-label="3:30pm"
 url="/morea/morea/experience-morea-module-demos.html" %}